-When I am reviewing code I am trying to keep in mind, that I will at most a few hours on these code review, but person that has created this code, probably spend much more time, a couple of days, or if it is a PR that is trying to bring totally new idea/tools/feature to project, then one could spend weeks before this has been summarized in elegant PR, that I am currently reviewing.
-So in this case, there can be many not straightforward reasons why this was done in this exact way.
+When I am reviewing code, I am trying to keep in mind that I will spend at most a few hours on this code review.
+Still, the person that has created this code, probably spend much more time, a couple of days, or if it is a PR that is trying to bring new idea/tools/feature to project, then one could spend weeks before this has been summarized in elegant PR, that I am currently reviewing.
+So, in this case, there can be many not straightforward reasons why this was done in this exact way.
 I think it is quite good instead of making the statement that this was done poorly/wrong/not efficient etc., ask in the comment why it was done this way (in general I think “why?” is one of the most powerful words in many cases).
-It can end up that there was really the only way to implement this, and at most come comment should be added or/and some names should be changed.
+It can end up that there was the only way to implement this, and at most, some comments should be added or/and some names should be changed.

 Even if you are up to make a statement in the comment, try to avoid using “you” directly.
-For example, it is possible to write “You are changing here state directly”, but the phrase “State here is changed directly”, in my opinion, have less blaming shade and provide exactly same information about what should be fixed.
+For example, it is possible to write “You are changing here state directly,” but the phrase “State here is changed directly,” in my opinion, has less blaming shade and provide the same information about what should be fixed.

 3. Add illustration to explain expected or wrong behavior.